DanEdens/Resume/resume.md

 Geotechnical Monitoring specialist responsible for managing projects including Data collection, Web development, Risk mitigation and Compliance documentation for a variety of industries.

-- Experienced Operating Independently, and worked as a stand-alone remote branch for 3.5 years.
 - Managed multiple projects with job sites across the Midwest.
 - Built backends for data collection and set up project Websites using Python, Javascript, NodeJS, MQTT, SQL, and PHP.
 - Developed tools to improve efficiency and Issue response time.